-With Windows 10 update for May 2020 v2004, Microsoft introduced a new feature in the Settings app, known as the Hardware-Accelerated GPU Scheduling.
-This feature can be enabled and disabled at will through the Settings app.
-When enabled, you can refine and enhance your gaming experience on the same hardware.
-Only NVIDIA GPUs currently support this feature for Windows 10.
+With Windows 10 update for May 2020 v2004, Microsoft introduced a new feature in the Settings app, known as “Hardware-Accelerated GPU Scheduling.”
+This feature has also been introduced to Windows 11.

 Table of contents

-What is Hardware-Accelerated GPU Scheduling
+What is Hardware-Accelerated GPU Scheduling and How it Works

-Since the GPU will now manage its own VRAM, it eliminates the overhead time of communication with the OS, resulting in faster response rates from the GPU.
+Since the GPU will now manage its own vRAM, it eliminates the overhead time of communication with the OS, resulting in faster response rates from the GPU.

 Read Microsoft’s blog post to learn more about the feature.

-If you are using NVIDIA dedicated GPU, then you must have a supported driver as well, which is 451.48, or later.
+If you are using an NVIDIA dedicated GPU, then you must have a supported driver as well, which is 451.48, or later.
 Here is a guide on how to download the latest NVIDIA drivers.

-Enable Hardware-Accelerated GPU Scheduling through the Settings app
+Enable Hardware-Accelerated GPU Scheduling using Settings App

 You can now play games on your PC with optimal performance.
 However, note that this would consume more power.
-If you wish to switch it off, click on the slider again.

 Enable Hardware-Accelerated GPU Scheduling using Registry Editor

-- Reboot your PC for the changes to take effect.
+Restart the computer for the changes to take effect.

 After the computer reboots, you will find that Hardware-Accelerated GPU Scheduling has been enabled.

-In case you need to turn it off in the future, return to the same location within the Registry Editor and change the Value Data of HwSchMode to 1.
+In case you need to turn it off in the future, return to the same location within the Registry Editor and change the Value Data of “HwSchMode” to 1.
 This, too, will require a reboot.

 Hardware acceleration is a neat trick to increase the performance of your PC.
 Since Microsoft has introduced it as a built-in feature in Windows 10, it does not require you to overclock your hardware.
 Thus, the GPU is not overburdened with the added load.